 The Caesar salad is an iconic dish recognized across the globe for its fresh crunch, savory flavors, and creamy dressing.
 Despite its Italian-sounding name, the Caesar salad was actually created in Tijuana, Mexico, by Caesar Cardini in the 1920s.
 Since its inception, the dish has evolved, but its original simplicity is what made it timeless.
-The question remains, though: What exactly was in the original Caesar salad?
+The question remains, though: What exactly were the original Caesar salad ingredients?

-In this article, we’ll explore the origins of the Caesar salad, the ingredients that went into its original recipe, how the dish evolved over time, and why it continues to hold a special place in culinary history.
-We’ll also provide some internal links to related dishes and recipes to inspire your next meal.
+In this article, we’ll explore the origins of the Caesar salad, the original Caesar salad ingredients, how the dish evolved over time, and why it continues to hold a special place in culinary history.

 The Origins of Caesar Salad